MatteoMel1985/Python-Project-For-Data-Engineering-IBM/Resolution Case Study.md

 ```python
 now = datetime.now()  # get current timestamp
 ```
-gets the current date and time as a `datetime` object using the Python built-in `datetime` module.
+Gets the current date and time as a `datetime` object using the Python built-in `datetime` module.

 The line